dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 Dojo 2 routing is a declarative, non-intrusive, mechanism to add complicated route logic to a web application.
 Importantly, by using a higher order component pattern, the widgets for the routes should not need to be updated and can remain solely responsible for their existing view logic.

-If you would like, you can download the completed [demo application](../assets/1030_routing-finished.zip) from this tutorial.
+If you would like, you can open the completed demo application on [codesandbox.io](https://codesandbox.io/s/github/dojo/dojo.io/tree/master/site/source/tutorials/1030_routing/demo/finished/biz-e-corp) or alternatively [download](../assets/1030_routing-finished.zip) the project.

 {% section 'last' %}